Cliffs of Uluwatu in Bali Indonesia

 Visa on arrival receipt in Bali Indonesia

 ✈️ The main airport in Bali is Ngurah Rai International Airport.
 Many airlines fly direct to Bali, and a 30-day tourist visa-on-arrival is available for passport holders from more than 80 countries.
 The Bali visa fee is US$35 or 500,000 IDR, and can be paid by Visa or MasterCard (not AMEX as far as I know).
 There is no reduced fee for children and babies.
-As of November 2022, you can also apply for an electronic visa ahead of your trip here.
+As of November 2022, you can also apply for an electronic visa ahead of your trip here which also enables anyone over the age of 6 to use the e-Gates.

 You may be eligible for the visa exemption arrangement if you hold an ASEAN member country passport including those from Singapore, Thailand and Vietnam.
 Save yourself some time by completing the electronic customs declaration ahead of your Bali trip here.